What is Nordic Walking?

 Nordic Walking combines the simplicity of walking with core and upper body conditioning similar to Nordic skiing.
 This gives you a full body workout, which means that you can:

-- burn up to 46% more calories compared to walking without poles – increases maximum oxygen uptake and caloric expenditure
+- burn up to 46%, generally around 20% more calories compared to walking without poles – increases maximum oxygen uptake and caloric expenditure

 - release tension in the neck and shoulders

 - Improve your posture and gait.